REBELinBLUE/kube-guide/2-resources.md

 ### LimitRange

-A *LimitRange* sets the resources limits for *Pods* and containers, if you create a *Pod* outside of the limits it was be rejected.
+A *LimitRange* sets the resources limits for *Pods* and containers, if you create a *Pod* outside of the limits it will be rejected.

 ### HorizontalPodAutoscaler